garussell/road_trip_planner_be/README.md

 - `hourly_weather` holds array of 24 hours data for current day‘‘‘: `time` (format "22:00"), `temperature` (float / Fahrenheit), `conditions` (string / per hour), `icon` (png string for weather condition per hour)

 ## End-Points
+- Get data as one endpoint: `GET /api/v1/data` - takes in 'location' as a param.
 - Get weather for a city: `GET /api/v0/forecast?location=cincinatti,oh` - data can be sent as params, `units` are optional ("imperial" or "metric") - Units default to imperial.
 - User Registration: `POST /api/v0/users` - raw data needs to be sent in the body of the request
 - Login: `POST /api/v0/sessions` - raw data needs to be sent in the body of the request